 According to an RBC Capital report, 73% of Prime customers said they shopped at Amazon at least two to three times a month, while only 22% of non-Prime customers said they did.
 This difference in spending habit makes a Prime customer far more valuable to Amazon; according to a separate report by Consumer Intelligence Research Partners, Prime members spend an average of $1,300 per year on Amazon compared to $700 per year for a non-Prime member.

-Further, the longer they've been a Prime member, the more they spend: 41% of those in the first year of a Prime membership spend over $800 a year, compared to 68% of Prime members of more than four years who do, according to the RBC Capital report.
+Further, the longer they've been a Prime member, the more they spend: Forty-one percent of those in the first year of a Prime membership spend over $800 a year, compared with 68% of Prime members of more than four years who do, according to the RBC Capital report.

 Should Amazon Prime Reload be a success in attracting and retaining a broader demographic to shopping online for everyday goods such as groceries online, it could cement Amazon’s role as the retailer of choice for categories it hasn't traditionally controlled.
 None of this is good for the business models of banks and card networks.

 What do you think?
 Senior Analyst Nick Holland welcomes your feedback in the comments below or at firstname.lastname@example.org